Lecture Series: Medical Information Sciences

 BIOINF © University of Augsburg

 The future of medical research and healthcare is personalized, digitized, and data-driven.
 The provision, analysis, and interpretation of this data rely on interdisciplinary collaborations.
-Thus, the foundations for future medical progress are created at the interface of medicine and computer science.
+Thus, the foundations for future medical progress are laid at the interface of medicine and computer science.

-At the "Bayerische Landesärztekammer" (BLÄK), 2 credit points within the context of Continuing Medical Education (CME) are requested for each individual lecture.
-Interested doctors can register for participation in advance by sending a message to office.bioinf@informatik.uni-augsburg.de, which will be confirmed after the respective appointment.
+Continuing Medical Education (CME): All physicians can have two points credited from the "Bayerische Landesärztekammer" (BLÄK, Bavarian General Medical Council) for each individual lecture.
+Interested physicians can register for participation in advance by sending a message to IDM-Sekretariat@uk-augsburg.de.
+Participation will be confirmed after the respective event.

 Location: Lecture hall N2045 (Faculty of Applied Computer Science)